3 years full-time

 Studying Philosophy is an engaging yet demanding activity that will challenge your thinking, giving you a greater understanding of your own nature and that of the world around you.
 In Sociology you will build on this by exploring issues such as globalisation, inequalities and social change and how these relate to individual and social identities.

 Benefiting from the expertise of two large and diverse departments you have a wide range of options to choose from.
 We offer modules in all the central areas of Philosophy and Sociology and you can tailor your degree to reflect your own areas of interest.
+The exact course structure, and the modules we offer, may vary from year to year.

 In first year we will ensure that you gain a firm grounding in Philosophy by teaching you how to study, think and write philosophically and develop your skills in reasoning and argument.
 We will introduce you to some of the central areas of Philosophy and challenge you to form your own opinions about the bigger questions.
 In Sociology, you will be introduced to core elements of the subject, including sociological methodology and key concepts.